amr-abdelhamid/refbook/manuscript/main.md

     ![Extract common logic into a standalone component](images/divideandconquer/break_cycles_2.png)

 1. Apply the Dependency Inversion Principle[^solid], which states that *High-level modules should not depend on low-level modules.
-Both should depend on abstractions.* To do that, split one component (component B in the example below) into two components: One holds the abstractions (or the generic definitions of types and interfaces) and the other provides the concretions (or one default implementation).
-Then, component A and B depends on the newly-cerated component C.
+Both should depend on abstractions.* To do that, split one component (component B in the example below) into two components: One holds the abstractions (the generic definitions of types and interfaces) and the other provides the concretions (one default implementation).
+Then, component A and B depends on the newly-cerated abstract component.

     ![Apply the Dependency Inversion Principle](images/divideandconquer/break_cycles_3.png)

 1. Make use of some architectural patterns, like the Observer pattern.
 In my experience, this may be considered a large refactoring at this stage and breaks the [ground rules](#ground_rules) upon which we have agreed at the beginning of this book.
-In stead, I would resort to one of the previous two solutions.
+In stead, I would resort to one of the previous three solutions.

 [^solid]: This is the sixth principle of the famous SOLID principles of object oriented design by Robert C. Martin [11]

 #### Start from (and honor) existing architecture

-Developers tend to deviate from existing initial architecture for many reasons; for lack of design clarity, insufficient documentation, or emergent design consideration which was not handled before.
+Developers tend to deviate from existing initial architecture for many reasons: lack of design clarity, insufficient documentation, or emergent design consideration which was not handled before.
 The volume of these "violations" to initial architecture was found to be from 9% to 19% of all dependencies in the system for healthy project (projects with updated reference architecture) [17].

-For poor and cluttered projects, the percentage is much higher.
+For poor and cluttered code projects, the percentage is much higher.
 The diagrams below present the amount of violations found in two projects I worked with.
-What we have done is that we have first drawn the architectural modules and the expected dependencies between them.
-Then, we have used ConQat [^conqat] to check the architecture validity and detect any violations:
+What we have done is that we first drew the architectural modules and the expected dependencies between them.
+Then, we used ConQat [^conqat] to check the architecture validity and detect any violations:

 ![Green lines are the expected dependencies between components.
 Red lines are relationships and dependencies which do not confirm to expected dependencies, and therefore, they are considered violations.](images/divideandconquer/arch_analysis_2.png)